-The above lists are not exhaustive and we may need to examine other areas of the capex and opex costs during the assessment.
+The above lists are not exhaustive, and we may need to examine other areas of the capex and opex costs during the assessment.

-Once we have determined our view on appropriate capex and opex, the cap and floor levels will be calculated by applying these cost allowances to the Cap and Floor Financial Model (CFFM1).
+Once we have determined our view on appropriate capex and opex, the cap and floor levels will be calculated by applying these cost allowances to the Cap and Floor Financial Model 1 (CFFM1).
+The Cap and Floor Financial Model 2 (CFFM2) is used during the operational phase of the interconnector.
+The cap and floor levels used as an opening input into the CFFM2 are the closing output of the CFFM1.